KazutoHasegawa/test/README.md

 # test
 test
 ## some trial
-if add something it's better.
+if add something it's nice